KSPSnark/IndicatorLights/README.md

 * Blinks brightly if electricity-deprived while turned on.

 ### Docking ports
-The small, medium, and large [docking ports](http://wiki.kerbalspaceprogram.com/wiki/Parts#Docking) now have LED indicators that show their fuel crossfeed status (red/green for enabled/disabled).
-These lights are toggle on-off via action group, like the BL-01 standalone lamp.
-If you have [DefaultActionGroups](/mod/24/DefaultActionGroups) installed, then the "toggle light" action will automatically get added to the Light action group by default.
+The small, medium, and large [docking ports](http://wiki.kerbalspaceprogram.com/wiki/Parts#Docking) now have LED status indicators.

-![docking ports](https://raw.githubusercontent.com/KSPSnark/IndicatorLights/master/screenshots/docking%20ports.png)

 (I've left all the other docking ports alone, for the time being: shielded, in-line, Mk2.
 Those were trickier due to animations.
 I may come back to revisit them later.)

+![docking ports](https://raw.githubusercontent.com/KSPSnark/IndicatorLights/master/screenshots/docking%20ports.png)

+* Color shows fuel crossfeed status: green (enabled), red (disabled)
+* Blinks rapidly when the docking field is engaged
+* After undocking, blinks slowly until the port is "reset" (has separated far enough to be dockable again).
+* Indicator lights on docking ports are toggleable on/off via action groups, like the BL-01 standalone lamp.
+They're off by default.
+* If you have [DefaultActionGroups](https://spacedock.info/mod/24/DefaultActionGroups) installed, then the "toggle light" action will automatically get added to the Light action group by default.

 ## Configuration